lsu-ddem/pathways-site/content/5_IntegrationProject/3_Documentation/_index.en.md

 As you wrap up your project, it is important to document your work in various ways.

 * Save older versions of your code.
-* Take picturees of you arduino circuits.
+* Take pictures of you arduino circuits.
 * Create a video of your final, working project.
 * Create a backup of everything once you are finished.